PaulMouret/master-thesis-gender-bias/README.md

 * standard evaluation measures (for bias and language modeling) are computed using [DAMA](https://github.com/tomlimi/DAMA) code
-  (after adapting it to PEFT models)
+  (after adapting it to PEFT models).
+  They are considered to be stored in the folder results_05_20/

 * evaluate_bias_relevance.py : generates inference on test finetuning dataset, for several models